ngiger/salt-formula-nginx/README.rst

             host:
               name: gitlab.domain.com
               port: 80
+By default it assumes the content under  /srv/static/sites/{{site.name}}.
+This can be overriden with site.path as seen in the next example

-Static site with access policy
+Static site with access policy and a non standard path

 .. code-block:: yaml